EvaMaeRey/statexpress/README.md

 devtools::create(".")
 ```

+‘It may seem surprising, but creating new stats is one of the most
+useful ways to extend the capabilities of ggplot2.’ – ggplot2: Elegant
+Graphics for Data Analysis

+Current methods for defining new user-facing stat and geom functions may
+be considered prohibitive for in-script, on-the-fly-use.
+What if there
+weren’t so much boiler plate? statexpress (or whatever this ends up
+being called) attempts to make concise definition possible - almost as
+concise as the pre-processing of data that you might have to do in
+absence of the proposed functionality.
+Then, extending ggplot2’s
+capabilities by creating new stats could happen not only as development
+activity, but also in data-analytic contexts.

+A few approaches have been combine here.

+1.  compute\_rasa (define a generic function which will hold another
+    specific, user defined function.
+The user defined function’s
+    arguments are passed to the generic function in a generic way (and
+    later to user-facing stat\_express layer() in params.))
+2.  ggtemp (define a temp Stat *within* a user facing stat\_express()
+    function; Stat slots (default\_aes, etc…) are made available to user
+    as function arguments)

+Let’s go\!

 # `compute_rasa()`

-See Campitelli 2018 which creates statRasa and stat\_rasa.
+See Campitelli 2018 which creates statRasa and stat\_rasa, and

 <https://eliocamp.github.io/codigo-r/en/2018/05/how-to-make-a-generic-stat-in-ggplot2/>

-We pull his function internal to StatRasa that defines compute\_group.
+We pull his function internal to StatRasa that defines compute\_rasa.
+We
-We can use in a few different places – now to define StatGroup and
+can use in a few different places – now to define user-facing
-StatPanel as well as their user-facing stat\_group() and stat\_panel()
+stat\_group() and stat\_panel() and stat\_panel\_sf().
-and stat\_panel\_sf.

 ``` r
 knitrExtra:::chunk_to_r("a_compute_rasa")